Infineon/mtb-example-ce240712-uart-transmit-receive-dma/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-Confirm that the UART terminal displays **PSoC 6 MCU Transit and Receive using DMA**.
+Confirm that the UART terminal displays **PSOC MCU Transmit and Receive using DMA**.

 5. Start typing to see the echo on the terminal, as shown in **Figure 1**.